Ranking #1 during a rebuilding year: coaching UCLA mock trial

 “Der Mensch tracht, un Gott lacht.”
 Man makes plans and God laughs.
 I planned on being with the team in Cincinnati.
 Family health issues prevented me from joining.
 It hurt.

 We didn’t win it all.
 But every ballot we lost was by a point or less.
-We didn’t lose a single round overall with a team of people who had mostly never been to nationals before.
+We didn’t lose a single round overall with a team that had, for the most part, never been to Nationals before.

 Other Drills/Techniques Used:

-• Nationals prep involved relentless scrimmages.
-After each scrimmage, I made us rewrite every cross or closing header so they echoed the overarching theme.
+Nationals prep involved relentless scrimmages.
+After each one, we rewrote every cross and closing header to echo the overarching theme.

 In Hebrew, we say Dayenu.
 “It would have been enough.”

-And now, after a year nobody expected, UCLA Mock Trial is the #1 ranked program in the country.
+After a year nobody expected, UCLA Mock Trial is the #1 ranked program in the country.
+I like our odds to clinch title number six next year.